ichistmeinname/Curry-Lenses/curry-lens.md

   * `putHalve` - combination of `length` and lists
   * `putSumTree` - `quotRemNat` is too strict (fixed for free variables in first component)

+# Testing

+* test laws: PutGet, GetPut, PutPut
+   * adjust PutGet and GetPut: laws has to hold for valid domains/defined values only
+     (that cannot be guarenteed by type)
+* test put laws: PutDet PutStab (TODO)
+* reanimate EasyCheck
+    * inefficient for lists

 # Practical Examples